Ken Olisa: Charitable Work

 Olisa is also a patron of several charities, including School-Home Support (SHS), a charity helping disadvantaged children and young people overcome barriers to education such as poverty, domestic abuse, and housing issues.
 He is also Patron of Fore, a philanthropy fund charity which funds scale-up initiatives for other charities.
 In 2019, he was appointed President of London Youth.
-He has served as Chair of welfare to work charity Shaw Trust.
-He also served as President of Thames Reach, a charity working to shelter and resettle the homeless in London.
+He was Chair of welfare to work charity Shaw Trust.
+He also was President of Thames Reach, a charity working to shelter and resettle the homeless in London.

 He is a trustee of King Charles III Charitable Fund formerly The Prince of Wales's Charitable Fund.

 He is the patron of Red Trouser Day, a charity which raises awareness of colorectal cancer.